lordofsystem/cert-manager-webhook-powerdns/README.md

 **It is essential that you configure and run the test suite when creating a DNS01 webhook.**

-You need to replace `zoneName` parameter at `testdata/pdns/config.json` file with actual one.
-You also must encode your api token into base64 and put the hash into `testdata/pdns/pdns-secret.yml` file.
+You must encode your api token into base64 and put the hash into `testdata/pdns/pdns-secret.yml` file.

 You can then run the test suite with: